 Through archival photographs, ephemera, and objects from the Transit Museum’s extensive collection, Ticket to Ride shows the evolution of fare collection across all of New York’s modes of transportation.
 Visitors will see and touch different types of collection equipment such as turnstiles and fare boxes, get a sense the colossal process of fare collection, and see some of the people who make sure the money goes where it’s supposed to go.

 Ticket to Ride is generously sponsored by

 Steel, Stone & Backbone: Building New York’s Subways presents a look at the construction methods and labor required to build the city’s first subway line at the turn of the 20th Century.
 Historical artifacts, video and photography footage bring to life the dedication and tenacity of the workers who made this project possible.

 Moving the Millions highlights the evolution of the subway and the major issues and events that influenced the development of the largest transportation network in North America.
 Home to twenty vintage subway and elevated cars dating back to 1907, and a working signal tower, the Museum’s working platform level spans a full city block

 On the Streets: New York’s Trolleys and Buses tells the story of above ground mobility and surface transit from the early 1800s to the present.
 A 12-seat city bus, “fishbowl” bus cab, walk-don’t walk signs, parking meters, fire hydrants, traffic lights, and an array of other interactive “Street furniture” bring this exhibit to life.
 Visitors can also learn about the evolution of fuel technologies and its environmental impact.

-No Spitting on the Platform depicts a selection of historic way-finding and platform etiquette signage from the Museum’s archives.
+No Spitting on the Platform includes a selection of historic way-finding and platform etiquette signage from the New York Transit Museum’s archives.